Best of Central & Eastern Europe Trip Notes

 Montenegro: Montenegro is a country of diverse cultures, influenced by its location and junction between Eastern and Western Europe, drawing influences from Ancient Rome, Byzantines and the Ottomans.
 Generally, Montenegrins are immensely proud of their culture and traditions with art, music, and food major composites of culture in Montenegro.
 Eastern Orthodoxy is the predominant religion and play a crucial role in daily life, while groups of Catholic Christians and Muslims also coexist peacefully.

-North Macedonia: Even by Balkan standards, North Macedonia’s history is characterised by complexity and controversy.
+North Macedonia: Even by Balkan standards, North Macedonia’s history is characterized by complexity and controversy.
 It was not until 1991 that the country officially attained its status as an independent nation, having been previously incorporated into the Socialist Republic of Yugoslavia at the conclusion of World War II.
 With the collapse of European communism came Macedonian independence.
 Ethnic North Macedonians – who make up the majority of the population and are largely Orthodox Christians, and the country’s notable Albanian Muslim population tend to share certain common values despite their differences.

 Romania: As the land of mythic legends and dark tales, Romania’s customs and traditions are still to this day a key part of Romanian culture.
 Romanian traditions tend to be passed down from generation to generation, and are a way to further connect with their rich folk culture.
 Although much of Romania has been influenced by modern Western Europe, ancient traditions and an orthodox-Christian religion still remains strong, with a great importance placed on family networks and values.
-Romanian costumes and ornaments are colourful and intricate, used traditionally in their dances and festivals.
-Although Romanian people may seem reserved when first meeting, they are known to be hospitable and warm, with a great sense of humour.
+Romanian costumes and ornaments are colorful and intricate, used traditionally in their dances and festivals.
+Although Romanian people may seem reserved when first meeting, they are known to be hospitable and warm, with a great sense of humor.
 You’ll find yourself charmed by the fairy tale-like villages, mythic legends, majestic mountains, and rich culture and traditions of Romania.

 How to Dress